lucasfazzib/lucasfazzib/README.md

 - 📝 Know about my experiences on [https://www.linkedin.com/in/lucas-fazzi/](https://www.linkedin.com/in/lucas-fazzi/)

-- 💬 Ask me about **Data Engineering, Data Science, Python, SQL, dbt, Snowflake, Redshift.**
+- 💬 Ask me about **Data Engineering, Python, SQL, dbt, Snowflake.**

 - 📫 How to reach me **lucasfazzi@hotmail.com**